jmadden4/PersonaBot/README.md

 pip install -r requirements.txt
 ```

 Run the TensorFlow model (aka train and test model).
-Note this file is named after Disco, the lab mix.
-Feel free to call it whatever you'd like
+Note this file creates a 'bag of words' based on 'intents.json'
 ```bash
 python PersonaChatBotModel.py
 ```